MiamiOH-CSE274/01_Git_and_Intro/README.md

 #### 5. Define/explain each of the following terms, as they relate to git.

-1. blob - TODO
+1. blob - How a file is represented.
+Contraction of binary large object.
+Used to refer to a file that can contain any data whose internal structure is ignored by the program.
-2. tree - TODO
+2. tree - Represents one level of directory information.
+Records blob identifiers, path names, a small amount of metadata for all files in a directory.
-3. commit - TODO
+3. commit - Hold the metadata for each change introduced into the repo.
+Includes the author, committer, commit date, and log message.
-4. repo - TODO
+4. repo - Short for repository.
+A database containing all the information/files needed to retain and manage the changes and history of a given project.
-5. hash - TODO
+5. hash - 160-bit values represented as a 40-digit hexadecimal number.
+SHA1 or hash code.
+Each hash code is unique based on the contents of the file.